US Federal Aid

 Cost of attendance

-Once you have notified us that your FAFSA has been submitted, we will email you to let you know the maximum amount you can borrow, based on your estimated COA.
+Once you have notified us that your FAFSA has been submitted, we will email you to let you know the maximum amount you can borrow, based on your estimated COA by sending an FNO.

 Please note: all students are treated equally and the COA cannot be increased to support lifestyle decisions.
 However, if you have genuine reasons for requiring a higher cost of attendance such as medical expenses, please discuss this with us.